PISL/omnis-conference-2025/README.md

 1. Clone this repository
 2. Connect to your Postgres instance and run the [roles.sql](db/roles.sql) script to create the required login and group roles.
 3. Create a database called conf_obf
-4. Restore the backup [conf_obf](db/conf_obj.backup) into it (you may get an error reporting transaction_timeout but it can be ignored)
+4. Restore the backup [conf_obf](db/conf_obj.backup) into it (you may get an error reporting transaction_timeout, but it can be ignored)
 5. Create a database called stb
 6. Restore the backup [stb](db/stb.backup) into it
 7. Assign role _developer to your own login id to access everything in stb and conf_obf
+8. Open (or import) infra.lbs, then CONFERENCE.lbs (order is important).
+You may need to update database connection parameters (see [Libraries](#libraries) for full details on startup)

-### conf_obf
+### Databases
+The "conf_obf" database holds the data for the conference application and the "stb" holds the Omnis string table entries for the application.

 *NB. conf_obf is an obfuscated version of the proper application database.*

-Note, the application has been updated since conf_obf was created, and as such expects extra columns to exist.
-These have been added to the latest version of conf_obf, but some may have been missed.
-If there are any columns missing they should be added to the Postgres database definition manually (as there is no automatic conversion tool).
+Note, the application has been updated since conf_obf was originally created, and as such expects extra columns to exist. conf_obf has been updated, but if there are any columns missing they should be added to the Postgres database definition manually (as there is no automatic conversion tool).

 ### Libraries